Jim Nabors: Death

 Nabors died at his Honolulu home on November 30, 2017, aged 87.

-The United States Marine Corps released a statement on Nabors: "Semper Fi, Gomer Pyle.
+The United States Marine Corps' official Twitter account released a statement on Nabors death: "Semper Fi, Gomer Pyle.
 Rest in peace Jim Nabors, one of the few to ever be named an Honorary Marine."
 Second Lady of the United States and former First Lady of Indiana Karen Pence wrote on Twitter: "So sad to hear about the passing of Jim Nabors.
 We heard him sing 'Back Home Again in Indiana' at the Indianapolis 500 countless times.
 We will miss his beautiful voice."

 In an interview with The Hollywood Reporter, Carol Burnett said she and Nabors were "close friends for 52 years. ...
 My heart is heavy.
 I'm grateful he was a large part of my life.
 I miss him.
 I love him."
 IndyCar driver Tony Kanaan said "Jim Nabors will always be the voice of 'Back Home Again in Indiana'".
 Journalist Larry King said Nabors was a "gentle man with immense talent" while sending condolences to his family.